pkp/zenodo/README.md

 This plugin uses the Invenio RDM API and does not use Zenodo's legacy API.
 Refer to [the Invenio RDM documentation](https://inveniordm.docs.cern.ch/reference/rest_api_index/) for more details.

+## Deposit Workflow

+A workflow diagram is available in the `docs` directory which outlines the steps in the plugin's workflow from selection of a record to deposit in Zenodo.

 ## Using the Plugin

 ### DOIs